Blueberry Sweet Rolls with Lemon Glaze

 Breakfast is my favorite meal of the day.
 Who’s with me in that?

 Pastries, jumbo muffins, buttermilk pancakes, gooey cinnamon rolls, french toast, crumb-filled coffee cake, granola parfaits, buttery croissants, veggie omelets, coffee, coffee, and more coffee.
 Oh, and these and these.
 And when it’s breakfast-for-dinner night?
 Forget about it.
 It feels like Christmas and my birthday all in one day.
-Couldn’t be happier!
+Does it get any better?

 You’ll find that the typical sweet roll or homemade bread recipe requires two rises – a first rise of about 1-2 hours, then a second rise for another two hours or overnight.
 I developed a sweet roll recipe that bypasses the first rise all together.
 With a growing to-do list everyday, I am always looking for ways to cut down time on recipes without sacrificing taste or texture.